Billie-LS/FinTech_Homeworks/README.md

         Set the parse_dates and infer_datetime_format parameters

-    Individually prepare the dateframes using
-        drop all `NaN` or missing values
+    Individually prepare the dateframes by cleaning missing and / or erroneous data using drop all `NaN` or missing values
         `str.replace` function to remove the dollar signs ($) from the values in the Close column Convert the data type of the Close column to a `float` examine the data within the dataframes for duplicated values, and drop as necessary

-    Analysis is then commenced through
-        generating subset dataframes with `.loc` function, specifically examining the Close column generate summary statistics using `.describe()` allowing for derivation of gross comparisons
+    High level analysis is then commenced summary statistics and visualizations through  and  via generating subset dataframes with `.loc` function, specifically examining the Close column generate summary statistics using `.describe()` allowing for derivation of gross comparisons

-    Analysis is continued with visualizations going from the gross or macro timeframes down to the specific daily timeframes this if further focused on three days within the three months, specifically from early, middle, and late in the three months plot function is then used to develop visualizations for the three trading day periods of interest between the two exchanges
+    Analysis is continued going from the macro timeframes to select areas for deeper analysis from specific daily timeframes this if further focused on three days within the three months, specifically from early, middle, and late in the three months plot function is then used to develop visualizations for the three trading day periods of interest between the two exchanges